Sraleik/undetermini/README.md

 - [ ] display who is fastest and by how much
 - [ ] give accuracy fonction as a parameter
 - [ ] add the price of the complete undetermini.run
+- [ ] retrieve all type and put them in their proper places
 - [X] add cache on implementation
 - [X] add possibility to deactivate methodImplementation
 - [X] allow to add LLM Model Info